drpetersonfernandes/SimpleLauncher/home.md

 # Welcome to the SimpleLauncher Wiki!

 ## Introduction
-Simple Launcher is an emulator frontend that allows you to play retro games with ease.
+Simple Launcher is an emulator frontend that makes playing retro games a breeze.

 ## Installation
+You need
-Simply download the application from the [release](https://github.com/drpetersonfernandes/SimpleLauncher/releases) page, and then extract the zip file to your chosen location.
+to download the application from the [release page](https://github.com/drpetersonfernandes/SimpleLauncher/releases), then extract the zip file into your chosen folder.

-## Usage
+## Basic Usage
 * Click on the 'Edit System' menu item.
-* Configure each system of your choice.
-You have the option to add, edit or delete systems.
+* Click on the 'Easy Mode' menu item.
+* Follow the steps to install a System.
-* Create a folder with the same name as the system you created in the 'images' folder.
+* Add ROM files for that system in the indicated folder.
-* Place all your cover images for that specific system inside this folder.
+* Add cover images for that system in the indicated folder.
+* Go back to the Main Window.
-* Now, select the system from the dropdown menu at the top of the application.
+* Select the added system from the dropdown menu.
+* Click on the All Button to show all games for that system.
-* Select the emulator you wish to use.
+* Click on the game you wish to launch.

-* Select a button at the top of the application.
+## Easy Mode
+This Edit Mode was made for people starting in the world of emulation.<br>
+This mode download and install the most used emulator for a specific System.<br>
+Also create default folders for roms and cover images, located inside 'Simple Launcher' folder.<br>
+The roms for a specific system need to be placed inside .\rom\SystemName.<br>
+The cover images for a specific system need to be placed inside .\images\SystemName.<br>
+The emulator will be installed inside the 'emulators' folder.<br>

+## Expert Mode (Advanced Mode)
+This mode was made for people familiar with the world of emulation.<br>
+You will be able to custom set the variable of each System:

+* System Name.
+* System Folder.
+* Image Folder.
+* File Extensions to search inside the System Folder.
-* Click on the game you want to launch.
+* Need of Extraction, in case the file needs to be extracted before launch.

-Note: You also have the option to use a custom System Image Folder, which can be set using the 'Edit System' menu.
+* File Extensions to launch after extraction.
+* Emulator name.
+* Emulator path.
+* Emulator launch parameters.
+* Users also can set multiple emulators for each system.

+The provided values will be path checked before being added to the frontend database.

+## Where to Find ROMs or ISOs:
+We do NOT provide ROMs or ISOs.

-## Where to Find Game Covers:
+## Where to Find Game Covers Images:
-Please note that we do NOT provide ROMs, ISOs or Game Covers.
-You can find cover images on websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).
-However, these sites are not affiliated with Simple Launcher.
+We do NOT provide cover images.<br>
+You can find cover images on websites such as [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).

 ## List of Parameters for Emulators
 We have compiled a list of parameters for each emulator for your convenience.
 Click [here](https://github.com/drpetersonfernandes/SimpleLauncher/wiki/parameters) to see the list.

 ## Special Settings:
 **LaserDisk**

 If you want to add LaserDisk games to the Simple Launcher frontend, you should create a folder with BAT files that directly call the game.<br>

 **Microsoft Windows Games or Applications**

-If you want to add your Windows games or applications to the Simple Launcher frontend, you should create a folder with Shortcut (lnk), BAT (bat) or Executable (exe) files that directly call the game or application.<br>
+You should create a folder with LNK (Shortcut), BAT (Batch) or EXE (Executable) files, that directly call the Game or Application.<br>
-LNK files are shortcut links.
-You can create a shortcut by right-clicking on the GameLauncher.exe and selecting 'Create Shortcut'.<br>
-If you prefer to use BAT files, you can use the following model as an example:
+If you use BAT files, follow the model below:

 ```bat
 @echo off